jrief/django-formset/docs/source/styling.rst

   For practical reasons, this is only a screenshot.

-.. note:: Foundation currently does not get full support.
+.. note:: Foundation currently is not fully support.

 Tailwind